apaffenholz/PolyDB.jl/README.md

 ## Description

-PolyDB.jl is a package to access the database [polyDB](https://polydb.org) independently of any computer algebra pacgage, e.g. for your own progrmas
+PolyDB.jl is a package to access the database [polyDB](https://polydb.org) independently of any computer algebra package, e.g. for your own programs

 The module is still experimental and misses several features